Kinds-of-Intelligence-CFI/animal-ai/docs/ConfigGuide/YAMLConfigSyntax.md

 Fully-random grids can be generated using the code `"MxN"`, where `M` and `N` are the grid width and height dimensions respectively.
 For example, `"5x3"` will generate a 5x3 grid.

+## YAML Documentation

 For more information on how YAML works, please refer to the [YAML documentation](https://yaml.org/spec/1.2/spec.html).
+Also, please note that the YAML parser used in Animal-AI is [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation).
+We have our own background documentation on YAML, which can be found [here](docs\Background-YAML.md) for reference.

+---